tytydraco/yessleep/out/I_was_a_security_guard_at_Outer_Lights_Productions_for_15_years_Im_ready_to_confess_about_what_happened_there.md

 I don't know what compelled me to confess here of all places.
 Maybe all the years in the pews caught up to me, took in the good word.
 Or maybe it is the lingering prognosis that has me crawling my way back to Jesus.
 I don't know.
 Either way, I am ready to talk.
 From what I read, this is the type of group to listen.
 Father Lincoln says that sins are like roots.
 You don't fully get them up unless you dig out the hole, right down to where it all started.
 He wears clothes to forgive.
 The internet throws words to condemn.
 To be frank, I could use a little of both.

-So, let's dig it all.
+So, let's dig it all out.
 Back to the first day of many mistakes.

 "Oh, and lock the freezer after showtime."